In recent months, there is a lot of hype over the surge in cryptocurrencies, namely Bitcoin. I mean, look at this sweet sweet chart:

 - Bitcoin is way too open and largely unregulated at the momentLet’s face it, in order to get widespread adoption, governments will eventually need to be regulate Bitcoin trading.
 Regulation will dampen the exuberance of recent months.
 Also, given the mysterious origins of Bitcoin and decentralised design philosophy, it is unlikely that governments will back Bitcoin as a global currency.
 This in turn affects the long term value of Bitcoin as a currency.

-What all this mambo jumbo just means is that Bitcoin is unlikely to be the final version that achieves widespread adoption as there’s still work to be done to get it to the level where transacting with Bitcoin is seamless, secure and quick.
+What all this mambo jumbo just means is that BTC is unlikely to be the final version that achieves widespread adoption as there’s still work to be done to get it to the level where transacting with BTC is seamless, secure and quick.

-- Bitcoin is a digital product, thus it is prone to hacking attacksLike any thing of value connected to the Internet, it is prone to hacker attacks.
-The Bitcoin could be stolen from exchanges or from your wallet and there’s nothing you can do about it.
+- BTC is a digital product, thus it is prone to hacking attacksLike any thing of value connected to the Internet, it is prone to hacker attacks.
+The BTC could be stolen from exchanges or from your wallet and there’s nothing you can do about it.
 Exchanges and miners have had dodgy reputations in cybersecurity and it is a legitimate concern.

 Should you still dump your cash into it?

 Yup you heard me right.
-Despite all the challenges I’ve listed, I’m willing to bless somebody who’s brave to buy Bitcoin for a trade if they satisfy the following conditions:
+Despite all the challenges I’ve listed, I’m willing to bless somebody who’s brave to buy BTC for a trade if they satisfy the following conditions:

-- They use money that they can afford to lose (something like 5% of their portfolio tops)
+- Use money that they can afford to lose (something like 5% of their portfolio tops)

-- They have a diversified portfolio unrelated to cryptocurrencies.
+- Have a diversified portfolio unrelated to cryptocurrencies.

-- They know that they are speculating, and not investing.
+- Know that they are speculating, and not investing.

-- They are careful and not greedy little pigs.
+- Be careful and not greedy little pigs.